note: this page is quite old and some of it is wrong, it really needs an update

 Possible Pirate Companies

-Pirates, the lot of them.
+All companies that tended to develop games based on other peoples property.
 Maybe I'll look into them at some point.
 But not yet.

 Back